HackYourFuture/UsingAPIs/Week3/README.md

 ## Project requirements
 We want you to get excited and be free to build something you are passionate about, but there are some things that we need to see you have mastered.
 This means there are a few requirements:

+- The app needs to be responsive.
 - The app needs to be a single page application.
-That means only one `index.html` file and JavaScript needs to update the html using DOM manipulation.
+That means there should be only one `index.html` file and JavaScript needs to update the html using DOM manipulation.
 - The app needs to interact with an API to grab data.
-- The app needs to have loading/error handling for the interaction with the API.
+- The app needs to have loading/error handling for the interaction with the API and needs to show this to the user, not just a `console.log`.
 - The app needs some user interaction such that you need to grab different data from the API.
 So you cannot just grab everything from the API and store it locally with one fetch.
-- Follow the [guidelines for technical assignments](https://github.com/HackYourFuture/ta_guidelines).
-This will help you not get stuck or end up with only half an application and make sure that what you have at the end is something presentable.
+- Follow the [guidelines for technical assignments](https://github.com/HackYourFuture/ta_guidelines) to already practice making these for later.
+This will also help you not get stuck or end up with only half an application and make sure that what you have at the end is something presentable.

 ## Ideas
 There are many APIs that are open to get data from, have a look at the following lists to see if there is a topic that interests you: